 Recent studies have shown that there is a far more significant connection between mouth health and body health than previously thought.
-While having a sparkling smile and good breath is a nice bonus, mouth health has been shown to impact brain function (including having an connection with Alzheimers), as well as being connected to pneumonia, rheumatoid arthritis, heart disease, hepatitis, and esophageal cancer!
+While having a sparkling smile and good breath is a nice bonus, mouth health has been shown to impact brain function (including having a connection with Alzheimer’s), as well as being connected to pneumonia, rheumatoid arthritis, heart disease, hepatitis, and esophageal cancer!

-While charcoal toothpastes may currently be all the rage (and you can add some into our recipe below), dental health is really more about gently removing plaque and fighting fungus and the bacteria that cause bad breath and build up.
+While charcoal toothpaste may currently be all the rage (and you can add some into our recipe below), dental health is really more about gently removing plaque and fighting fungus and the bacteria that cause bad breath and build up.
 At Wild Creek Naturals, we’ve been making our own dental care products for years.
-Here are my favourite – super simple – recipes for All Natural Toothpaste, and All Natural Mouthwash that actually work.
+Here are my favorite – super simple – recipes for All Natural Toothpaste, and All Natural Mouthwash that actually works.

 So, just what’s in your mouthwash?

 Starting your day with a swish of Marseille’s Remedy Thieves’ Oil mouthwash is a great way to fight bad breath, and maintain a healthy mouth.
 My favorite recipe is super simple, and uses only three ingredients!

 Mouthwash should be strong enough to fight the bacteria and fungus that cause bad breath, but gentle enough to take internally with positive benefits.

 Surprisingly to many, mainstream mouthwashes are considered external use products only, and if swallowed could have catastrophic effects on health ranging from blindness to kidney failure.